Published On: Feb 13, 2018

 Undesirable results obtained out of clinical trials and regulatory hurdles have been projected to upset the growth of the international human microbiome market when it is still in the nascent phase.
 However, advances and expertise in the field could dilute the effect of such minor setbacks companies may have been facing today.
 Concerns over anonymity and privacy of the genetic data of subjects similar to those related to 23andMe’s genetic tests could be another factor restraining market growth.

 Since microbiome composition changes over time and holds a dynamic nature and the microbiome of every individual is different, standardization of diagnostic tests is extremely crucial.
 If the standardization is not actuated well, there could be a possibility of market growth being hampered.
 However, improved success rates of the treatment of major health problems and life-threatening diseases using microbiome-based techniques have been prophesied to set the tone for a valuable growth in the international human microbiome market.
 Furthermore, novel drug delivery systems and drug formulations could create robust growth opportunities in the market.

-The study presented here is based on a report by Transparency Market Research (TMR), titled “Human Microbiome Market (Indication - Gastrointestinal and Metabolic Disorders, Women’s Health, and Cancer; Technology - 16s rRNA Sequencing and Metagenomic Sequencing; Therapeutic Area - Gastrointestinal Disorders, Metabolic Disorders, Women’s Health, and Skin Disorders) - Global Industry Analysis, Size, Share, Growth, Trends, and Forecast 2018 - 2024.”
+The information presented in this review is based on a TMR report, titled “Human Microbiome Market (Indication - Gastrointestinal and Metabolic Disorders, Women’s Health, and Cancer; Technology - 16s rRNA Sequencing and Metagenomic Sequencing; Therapeutic Area - Gastrointestinal Disorders, Metabolic Disorders, Women’s Health, and Skin Disorders) - Global Industry Analysis, Size, Share, Growth, Trends, and Forecast 2018 - 2024.”

-The global human microbiome market has been segmented as follows:
+The global human microbiome market has been segmented as presented below:

 - Gastrointestinal and Metabolic Disorders